 If you have concerns or questions regarding this Operator's Manual, please contact us on our website, www.HaasCNC.com.
-Use the "Contact Haas" link and send your comments to the Customer Advocate.
+Use the "Contact Us" link and send your comments to the Customer Advocate.

-You can find an electronic copy of this manual and other useful information on our website in the "Resource Center".
 Join Haas owners online and be a part of the greater CNC community at these sites: